-Randomized control trial (RCT) has become a corporate trend over the past 10 years.
-The idea is, to drive growth, companies just need to run a bunch of RCTs to find out what works and roll those out.
+The randomized control trial (RCT) has become a standard fixture in corporations over the past 10 years.
+The idea is, to drive growth, companies just need to run RCTs to find out what works and roll those out.

-Sounds great, but having lived that, I’ve seen that a big downside to the ‘RCT culture’ is that it counterintuitively causes stagnation.
+Sounds good, but having lived it, I’ve seen that a downside to the ‘RCT culture’ is that it can kill innovation.

 This might be a good to link to my old saying, If I need a statistician to tell me if something worked, it didn’t work.